Council of Catholic Women

-The St. Helen Young Adult Ministry welcomes young adults, ages 18-30’s.
-Catholic or curious, who are seeking authentic community, real conversations, shared adventures, and encouragement through the journey of being a Christ-follower in today’s world.
+The St. Helen Young Adult Ministry welcomes young adults, ages 18-30, Catholic or curious, who are seeking authentic community, honest conversation, shared adventures, and encouragement through the journey of being a Christ-follower in today’s world.

 We host a weekly Bible study and aim for at least one large social event a month (i.e.: bowling, kayaking, brewery, beach day, festival, retreat, etc.).
 We also like to join neighboring young adult groups for a monthly Theology on Tap.
-Please make sure that you are on our email list, added to our GroupMe texting group, or following us on Face Book for updated announcements:
+Please make sure that you are on our email list, added to our GroupMe texting group, or following us on Facebook for updated announcements: